Kylie announces her first Australian shows since 2015

 Kylie has dominated the charts for 30 years and so it’s unsurprising that her tours have so far garnered a reputation for their big costumes, confetti cannons and reams of back-up dancers.
 Time Out London said of this tour: ‘Underneath the bangers... is an artist who craves to feel connected and delights at bringing joy’.

-Melbourne’s big concert will be on Wednesday March 13 at the Sidney Myer Music Bowl.
-She'll be joined by Jake Shears of Scissor Sisters fame.
+Sydney’s big concert will be on Tuesday March 5 at the ICC Sydney Theatre, which is, of course, only three days after Mardi Gras (as well as the Party at Hordern Pavilion, which she's played three times).
+There’s a second chance to see her at the Hunter Valley, as part of her first outdoor concerts in Australia.
+A Day on the Green at Bimbadgen features Jake Shears of Scissor Sisters fame (appearing at all shows) and Brisbane’s Hatchie on Saturday March 16.
+Tickets start at $119.90 for A Day on the Green.

-Tickets go on sale via Ticketmaster on Monday November 19 at 2pm.
+Tickets for Kylie Minogue’s Golden Tour at the ICC go on sale via Ticketek on Monday November 19 at 2pm.
 Frontier Members pre-sale starts on Tuesday November 13.